wp-plugins/addon-so-widgets-bundle/readme.txt

 We will add FAQs very soon.

 == Changelog ==

+= 2.2.1 =
+* Changed CSS for grid columns.
+Old css was still conflicting with themes.

 = 2.2 =
 * Fixed CSS issues on couple of Widgets.